This post, originally published in 2016, has been updated.

 • Send out a series of email blasts to your customer database to build excitement around Small Business Saturday.
 Create an attractive layout with your messaging and include the Small Business Saturday logo and #ShopSmall hashtag.

-• Create a short video to post on your social channels inviting followers to your event.
+• Create a short video to post on your social channels (including stories and reels) inviting followers to your event.
 Be sure to include the “shop small/shop local” message.
-Video is a powerful tool which adds a personal touch and gets more organic views on social media, especially Facebook.
+Video is a powerful tool which adds a personal touch and generally gets more organic views on social media.

 • Highlight your Small Business Saturday events in your newsletter